varya/steroids/_posts/debugging/2013-05-24-best-practices.markdown

 ## Debug and develop in the browser

-Type
+Run in your project folder

 <pre class="terminal">
 $ steroids serve
 </pre>

-while `steroids connect` is running.
 This starts a local web server that will serve the contents of your `dist` folder at `http://localhost:4000/`.
-By using the server instead of just opening the .html files in a browser, you can e.g. use absolute paths for any resource URLs, like on the actual device.
+By using the server instead of just opening the HTML files in a browser, you can e.g. use absolute paths for any resource URLs, like on the actual device.
+Note that you still need to press enter in the Terminal window running `$ steroids connect` (or run `$ steroids push`) to update the contents of the `dist/` folder.

 Of course, `steroids.js` and Cordova APIs will be unavailable, so your JavaScripts probably won't work as intended.
 They will also perform faster than on the actual mobile device.
 Still, iterating CSS styles and your HTML structure is often significantly faster with a web browser – just make sure to check from time to time that the page is rendered correctly on the actual devices also.